siramk2022sub/pullRequestBot/README.md

-# How to use this Proactive message bots app
+# How to use this PullRequest message bot app

 A bot, chatbot, or conversational bot is an app that responds to simple commands sent in chat and replies in meaningful ways.
 Examples of bots in everyday use include: bots that notify about build failures, bots that provide information about the weather or bus schedules, or provide travel information.
 A bot interaction can be a quick question and answer, or it can be a complex conversation.
 Being a cloud application, a bot can provide valuable and secure access to cloud services and corporate resources.

-This is a sample which shows how to save user's conversation reference information to send proactive reminder message using Bots.
+This is a sample which shows how to save user's conversation reference information to send message using a bot.

 ## Prerequisites